 - Promote reliable, affordable and sustainable power in urban areas to promote economic growth and job creation;

-- Promote financing to provide electrical service to rural and underserved populations;
+- Promote efficient institutional platforms and financing to provide electrical service to rural and underserved populations;

-- Encourage the necessary in-country reforms to make expansion of power access possible;
+- Encourage the necessary in-country reforms, specifically public-private partnerships, to make expansion of power access possible;

-- Encourage reforms of power production, delivery and pricing, as well as regulatory reforms and transparency, to support long-term, market-based power-generation and distribution;
+- Promote reforms of power production, delivery and pricing, as well as regulatory reforms and transparency, to support long-term, market-based power-generation and distribution;

 - Promote policies to displace kerosene lighting with other technologies; and